I recently got a harsh letter from a Baptist lady protesting that she could not find the word "Catholic" anywhere in the Bible.

 Martha's problem was that she allowed the activity of hospitality to become a distraction.
 She couldn't see the forest for the trees.
 She lost her focus and actually got mad that her sister would not join her in her frenetic fussing.

 Mary kept her focus.
 She was not passive — attentiveness to the fullness of truth is supremely active.
 That's why the contemplative, monastic life has always been held in the highest esteem in the Catholic Church.

 I was once told by a monk that the greatest sin of the modern world is not its lewdness but its busyness.
 We live in the most distracted, frenetic society of all time.
-It is tempting in such a society to think we are good Christians and deserve applause because we look God from time to time out of the corner of our eye.
+It is tempting in such a society to think we are good Christians and deserve applause because we look at God from time to time out of the corners of our eyes.